-In both cases, we will be interested in the Maslov potential which is identically zero on the braid.
-We begin by studying the restriction of a sheaf $\cF$ with singular support along the braid closure and some definite microlocal rank to a rectangle containing all crossings of the braid $\beta$, i.e., a picture as in Figure \ref{fig:braidproj}.
-In this context we will be interested in sheaves with acyclic stalks in the connected component of $z \to -\infty$; we denote this full subcategory by $\dgsh_\beta(\bR^2, k)_0$.
-In this Section, we are exclusively interested in topological properties of the moduli spaces $\mM_r(\Lambda)$ where $\Lambda$ carries a binary Maslov potential.
-Having already established the existence of these in Proposition \ref{prop:moduli}, we can and do henceforth assume that $k$ is a field.
+We begin by studying the local picture: sheaves microsupported in braids, or equivalently, the restriction of a sheaf $\cF$ with singular support along the braid closure to a rectangle containing all crossings of the braid $\beta$, i.e., a picture as in Figure \ref{fig:braidproj}.

+In this context we will be interested in sheaves with acyclic stalks in the connected component of $z \to -\infty$; we denote this full subcategory by $\dgsh_\beta(\bR^2, k)_0$, and in the Maslov potential which is identically zero on the braid.

 \begin{proposition} Let $\beta$ be a Legendrian whose front diagram is a positive braid.
 Fix the Maslov potential which is everywhere zero.
 Let $\cF \in \dgsh_\beta(\bR^2, k)$ be such that $\mmon(\cF)$ is concentrated in degree zero, and assume the same for the stalk of $\cF$ at a point of $\bR^2$.
 Then $\cF$ is quasi-isomorphic to its zeroeth cohomology sheaf. \end{proposition} \begin{proof} Like Proposition \ref{prop:bimaslov}, but easier. \end{proof}